urmilshroff/backup_deleter/README.md

 # macOS local Time Machine backup deleter

-This is a shell script to manage and delete all local Time Machine backups that get created automatically on macOS versions -ge High Sierra 10.13.
+This is a BASH script to manage and delete local Time Machine backups that get created automatically on macOS High Sierra 10.13 and Mojave 10.14. macOS Catalina 10.15 is currently not supported.

 This will not affect your regular Time Machine backups to an external hard drive, nor will it wipe any data on your Mac.
-It will only delete those locally generated backups or "snapshots" to free up some precious storage space.
+It will only delete those locally generated backups or "snapshots" to free up some precious SSD storage space.

 ## Installation